numediart/EEGLearn-Pytorch/README.md

 | Taken from [Bashivan et al. 2016](https://arxiv.org/pdf/1511.06448.pdf)|

-This implementation aiming to present a pytorch implementation of the mentionned works, the functions related to the images creation have directly been copied and pasted from [original github](https://github.com/pbashivan/EEGLearn).
+This implementation aiming to present a pytorch implementation of the mentionned works, the functions related to the images creation have directly been copied and pasted from [original github](https://github.com/pbashivan/EEGLearn) in the Utils_Bashivan.py script.
 The rest of the implementation has been totally recoded with Pytorch lib.

 ## Requirements